Marc94440/IoT-Hub-Raspberry-Pi-Project/README.md

 ```bash
 ssh pi@'Your Pi ip address'
 ```
+Then type your password.

+### Install Node.js and some packages

 On your Raspberry Pi or using SSH, first install the latest version of nodejs :
 ```bash